KevinVan720/morphable_shape/README.md

 Currently supported shape borders are:

 ### RectangleShapeBorder
-The most powerful and commonly used one should be the RectangleShape class.
+The most powerful and commonly used one should be the RectangleShapeBorder class.
 It allows to you configure each corner of the rectangle individually or at once.
 It also automatically scales all sides so that they don’t overlap (just like what CSS does).
-The RectangleShape supports four different corner styles:
+The RectangleShapeBorder supports four different corner styles:
 ```dart
 enum CornerStyle{
   rounded,